MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - Accessibility fixes
   - Removed double tab stops in Authorize New Connector links in the Transfer Wizard.
   - Fixed Migration Manager stats to display properly in all zoom levels, and in devices of all screen sizes.
   - Enabled outlines on all links throughout the application when they have focus.
-This will help users locate the current element in focus when navigating the application using the keyboard.
+This helps users locate the current element in focus when navigating the application using the keyboard.
   - Removed "Coming Soon" video in the Migration Manager when the user has no migrations.
   - Removed prompt to provide feedback when users close their accounts.
 It's natural for users to delete their accounts when their migrations are done.
 Alternatively, they can contact support to provide feedback.
   - Added a light version for the "Sign in with Microsoft" button for users browsing the application using a high-contrast browser mode.